forestlaw77/memories-frontend/README.md

   Please follow the Code of Conduct and check the Contribution Guidelines before submitting.

 ## 📄 License

+> Note: This project uses a custom license based on MIT.
+> SPDX identifier: `LicenseRef-Tsutomu-MIT-NC`

 This software is dual-licensed: